Pop quiz: which fictional office team most resembles your own?

 Much like group projects in school, nobody wants to feel like they’re stuck with the lion’s share of the work.
 If things aren’t clear in the beginning, that’s okay—as long as people feel comfortable communicating how they feel about their role in a task if there’s really a problem.

 3. Don’t be afraid to appoint a leader

 Reality check: good teamwork in a workplace often isn’t totally democratic or “equal.”

 But it still works as long as you have a leader who can delegate and mediate on behalf of people.
-Recent small business research from Salesforce found that “people and communication skills” remain one of the most important characteristics of a successful business leader.
+“People and communication skills” are still one of the most important characteristics of a successful business leader.